 Diseño de Producto

-The Título Superior Oficial en Diseño de Producto (taught in spanish) which is the equivalent of a University Degree (240 ECTS) in which designers are equipped with the professional skills to undertake social, strategic and technological projects in the areas of furniture, lighting, consumer electronics, packaging, personal accessories, utensils, domestic appliances, wearables and a long list of other areas.
+The specialisation in Diseño de Producto is equivalent to a University Degree (240 ECTS) in which designers are equipped with the professional skills to undertake social, strategic and technological projects in furniture, lighting, consumer electronics, packaging, personal accessories, utensils, domestic appliances, wearables and a long list of other areas.